nvmenon-git/Data-Analysis-Repo/README.md

 # Air Quality Analysis

+## Aim
+This project is designed to demonstrate expertise in data retrieval, cleaning, processing, analysis, and visualization, as well as extracting insights from these visualizations and analyses.
+It includes comprehensive explanations for each step undertaken.
+Beginners may find it useful for learning fundamental skills in the Data Analytics field and can use it as a foundation for further study.

 ## Project Description
 This project analyzes the levels of PM2.5 and O3 in Beijing and Frankfurt over the last three years, comparing the data between weekdays and weekends.